top of page

 • We do prefer that our clients are referred by their veterinary surgeon.
 However, occasionally clients may be accepted without a referral.
 It should be pointed out at this stage that there are a number of behavioural problems that stem from a medical condition and it is extremely important that these are ruled out, prior to starting a behavioural modification care plan.

-• We totally oppose the use of punitive techniques and equipment such as, check, choke, prong, spike collars, electronic collars etc
+• We totally oppose the use of punitive techniques and equipment such as, check, choke, prong, electronic collars etc

 • We have both public liability and professional indemnity insurance cover.